 She was given information leaflet about the drug Dimoxyl, which Julia was able to purchase through private prescription from her doctor.

 Julia’s reading also told her that dehydration is a big contributing factor in AMS.
-This combined with the fact that she had not always been wearing a sunhat.
+This was combined with the fact that she had not always been wearing a sunhat.
 Also, she was only using one rather than two walking poles to support her legs.

 To address the hydration issues, Julia purchased a clear plastic water-pouch with a tube.
 She was able to put this in her rucksack, and take regular sips of water as she walked which she found really helped.
 It also helped to regulate her breathing, by taking deep breaths and then breathing out fully, to avoid a buildup of Carbon Dioxide.